hojak/miro-statistics/README.md

 npm run local
 ```

-Afterwarts, the result is available at the address http://localhost:8081
+Afterwards, the result is available at the address http://localhost:8088

 ### Testing